 One of the most blatant and tragic mistakes that can occur in a hospital is when a patient suffers amputation on the wrong part of their body.
 Not only might a patient have the wrong leg or wrong arm amputated, but mixing up patients might mean having the wrong patient marred by severe negligence.

-If you or a loved one suffered a surgical amputation on the wrong part of your body, contact The Law Offices of Prosper Shaked today.
+If you or a loved one suffered a surgical amputation on the wrong part of your body, contact Prosper Shaked today.
 Our Miami attorney for surgical amputation mistakes represents injury victims and works to seek justice for the sloppy and unacceptable injuries they suffered.
 For help with your case, call our attorney today at (305) 694-2676 to discuss your options and learn more about your potential case in a free legal consultation.

 How Amputation Mistakes Occur

 You might think that amputating the wrong limb should be impossible, but several Americans have faced injuries from exactly this kind of mistake.
 In most hospitals, doctors and nurses take care to double- and triple-check which limb should be operated on, many times writing things like “NO” and “YES” in marker on the patient’s limb just to make sure they get the correct one.
 In many cases, a visual inspection can show signs of severe injury that needs amputation, which helps confirm any doubts.
 However, doctors who fail to go through these procedures and fail to confirm which limb is correct are often the ones who commit grievous amputation errors.

 As mentioned, amputation mistakes typically occur because the doctor performs the procedure on the wrong leg or wrong arm.
 However, mixing up the procedure entirely – or catastrophically mixing up patients – can mean performing an amputation on a patient who does not need it at all.